Quesoteric/SynergyServerFASTDL/README.md

 # SynergyServerFASTDL
-i lied, its l4d2 now
+i lied, its still synergy

 you're not supposed to be here